On trace set of hyperbolic surfaces and a conjecture of Sarnak and Schmutz: Introduction and Statement of the main results

 \subsection{Further research and open questions}

-Theorem~\ref{main2} raises similar questions for $\SL_2(\mathbb{C})$, which we will address in a forthcoming paper. \begin{problem} Generalise Theorem~\ref{main} and \ref{main2} for the trace sets of Kleinian groups, or higher dimensional Kleinian groups with a suitable notation of trace. \end{problem}
+Theorem~\ref{main2} raises similar questions for $\SL(2,\mathbb{C})$, which we will address in a forthcoming paper. \begin{problem} Generalise Theorem~\ref{main} and \ref{main2} for the trace sets of Kleinian groups, or higher-dimensional Kleinian groups with a suitable notation of trace. \end{problem}

 Moreover, the trace set contains more information than the length set of a higher-dimensional hyperbolic manifold.
 Hence, although generalizations of Theorems~\ref{main} and \ref{main2} to 3-dimensional hyperbolic manifolds are likely, Theorem~\ref{LS} still requires further work.